 Compatibility – Open standards and open source software often go hand in hand, promoting compatibility and interoperability between different software and systems and reducing barriers to data exchange and collaboration.

-Ethical and philosophical values – The open source movement is rooted in values such as transparency, collaboration, and the idea that software should be a public good.
+Ethical and philosophical values – The open source movement is rooted in values such as transparency, collaboration and the idea that software should be a public good.
 Many individuals and organisations choose open source software to align with these values and principles.

 Global accessibility – Open source software is accessible to users worldwide, regardless of location or economic status.
 This accessibility promotes digital inclusion and levels the playing field for all users.